 For some examples of failure, let's discuss certain AAA video games.
 First up, Mass Effect.

-What I'd have done is take the theme of resistance referenced in the Saren conversation and make that the main theme of the story.
-It would be foreshadowed early in the game (perhaps with a situation that was sort of a microcosm of the issue), and then it would be a lot more satisfying when Saren revealed that (not that it wasn't satisfying).
+What I'd have done is take the theme of defiance referenced in the Saren conversation and make that the main theme of the story.
+It would be foreshadowed early in the game (perhaps with a situation that was sort of a microcosm of the issue), and then it would be even more satisfying when Saren revealed that.
 While the player would have to be railroaded into choosing our side of the issue, I think that's okay because the game is sold on a power fantasy of you playing as this badass hero, so siding with the reason-before-resistance ideology would kind of contradict the entire feeling of the game.

 The same thing happened with Star Wars.
 There's some trick to storytelling that allows you to work in morals most people would be disgusted with if you spelled them out but somehow everyone cheers them on.
 I haven't figured it out, but when I do, I'm going to exploit the shit out of it.

 So I hope that was informative.
 Next time you're planning a story, I strongly encourage you to ask yourself what the theme is, and decide on an answer before you get too far into the process.